Tarnim Magic Garden: Inside Koh Samui’s Secret Buddha Garden

 Where to Stay in Koh Samui?

 Ready to rest after your journey through Tarnim Magic Garden?
-Here are some fantastic family-friendly hotels:
+Here are our personal favorite family-friendly hotels in Samui:

 A pool with trees around it.